salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## iOS Data Protection
 > - The MobilePush SDK version 6.4.1 includes new troubleshooting information and code examples to demonstrate proper configuration and usage when iOS Data Protection is in use.
 See [iOS Data Protection]({{ site.baseurl }}/trouble/trouble-ios-data-protection.html).
-> - The [LearningApp for iOS](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS/tree/master/LearningApp) has been modified to show proper useage.
+> - The [LearningApp for iOS](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS/tree/master/LearningApp) has been modified to show proper usage.

 ## Requirements